Japanese Candlesticks on a futuristic monitor

 How to Read Japanese Candlesticks Patterns

 Before we get into the list there are a few tips and nuances that I've picked up over the years that should be discussed.
-I've found candlesticks to be one of the most powerful tools out there in predicting future price movements.
-What I've learned is it isn't cut and dry, for example, it's rare to see a bullish reversal candlestick pattern formed on a daily stock chart followed by the stock bouncing hard.
+I've found candlesticks to be one of the most powerful tools in predicting future price movements.
+What I've learned is it needs to be cut and dry, for example, it's rare to see a bullish reversal candlestick pattern formed on a daily stock chart followed by the stock bouncing hard.
 It's rarely that picture-perfect.

 The timeframe is key when trying to predict future price movement.
-What I've found over the years is when bullish candlestick patterns are formed on the monthly or weekly chart, it is way way more meaningful than those formed on the daily or 60-minute chart.
+Over the years, I've found that bullish candlestick patterns are formed on the monthly or weekly chart way more meaningful than those formed on the daily or 60-minute chart.

 Often on a daily, you will see a nice bullish candlestick pattern, followed by a few red days, followed by a few more bullish candlestick patterns, and then the price finally takes off.
 The point here is, there isn't always a perfect setup.
 Price either undershoots or overshoots theoretical bounce targets, as well as taking more time than one would expect for the price to change direction.
 This is why reading charts is an art form.